kuszmaul/graveyard/README.md

     and a probe distance of $5.9$ slots.

     Result: Speeds up no-reserve insert by a few percent.
 Doesn't seem to affect the other operations.a
+- [x] Don't change the search_distance to the number of slots instead of the number of buckets.
+(Tried this, and it didn't help: we were trying to maintain a bit that the table was ordered, in which case an insert without reservation could be done with $O(X)$ swaps.
+It seems better to just do the insert and then fix it on rehash.
+- [x] Handle construction and destruction of elements properly.
+Right now the destructors don't run.
+Don't rely on the existence of a default constructor (need a move constructor (and a copy constructor for copying a hash table).
 - [ ] Does H2 computing %255 vs %128 make any difference?
 - [ ] Where is that jitter comming from  in facebook?
 - [ ] Put as much metadata as possible into the malloced part (but not the